What’s involved in the DMA 2 day Whole Body Massage Weekend course?

 How do I get insurance and start a business?

 - As soon as you’ve finished your DMA Certificate in Whole Body Massage you can apply for membership with the Massage Association of Australia (MAA) or the International Institute for Complimentary Therapists (IICT).
 Both these independent industry professional organisations will be able to provide Professional Indemnity Insurance, allowing you to begin earning an income.

 Where are your courses held?

 - Our courses are held in Melbourne, Adelaide, Brisbane, Canberra, Sydney, Perth and the Gold Coast.

-- Yes – Our courses are recognised by an Accredited Massage Industry Association, the Massage Association of Australia (MAA) and the International Institute for Complimentary Therapists (IICT).Your course will be recognised all over Australia.
+- Yes – Our courses are approved nationally by an Accredited Massage Industry Association, the Massage Association of Australia (MAA) and the International Institute for Complimentary Therapists (IICT) .Your course certificate will be approved all over Australia.

 Will I need to be massaged on?